drizzt165/Ocean-Bot/README.md

 MUST have a bot TOKEN and PREFIX for bot to operate.

 ## Setting up environment

+### Setup script
+Run the `./scripts/Setup.bat` or `./scripts/Setup.py` files.
+This will create a virutal environment under the same directory.

+### Manually
 Run `python -m venv OceanBot_env` to create a virtual environment if you wish in a desired directory.
 Then run `python -m pip install -r requirements.txt` from Ocean-Bot/requirements.txt to download all modules.
-If using a virtual environment, the make sure to select the desired interpreter.
+If using a virtual environment, then make sure to select the desired interpreter.

 ### When installing new modules for development:
-Run `python -m pip freeze > requirements.txt` to update the module requirements.
+Run `python -m pip install pipreqs` to install pipreqs.
+Then run `pipreqs ./ --ignore ./OceanBot_env --force` to update the requirements.txt